TsMark01/DE_FAST_COURSE/AIRFLOW_DAGS_COURSE.markdown

-# Apache Airflow DAGs: A Mini Course with Practical Examples
+# Apache Airflow DAGs: A Mini Course for Beginners

-## 📋 Overview
+## 📚 Introduction

-This mini course introduces **Apache Airflow DAGs** (Directed Acyclic Graphs) for orchestrating data pipelines.
-It covers creating and configuring DAGs using operators like `BashOperator`, `PostgresOperator`, and custom sensors, integrating with external APIs, and managing PostgreSQL databases.
-The examples demonstrate real-world use cases, such as fetching exchange rates, processing product data, and implementing conditional task execution with sensors.
-This course is designed for beginners in data engineering and enhances your CS portfolio for university applications.
+Welcome to this mini course on **Apache Airflow DAGs** (Directed Acyclic Graphs), designed to teach you how to orchestrate data pipelines using Airflow.
+This course is perfect for beginners in data engineering who want to learn how to automate workflows, integrate APIs, manage databases, and create custom operators.
+Through five practical examples, you’ll build hands-on skills in creating robust ETL (Extract, Transform, Load) pipelines.
+This course is a portfolio piece by Mark Tsyrul, showcasing data engineering skills for academic and professional growth.

-### 🎯 Objectives
+### 🎯 Learning Objectives
+By the end of this course, you will:
-- Understand DAG structure and configuration.
+- Understand the structure and purpose of Airflow DAGs.
-- Implement `BashOperator` for script execution.
-- Use `PostgresOperator` for database operations.
+- Use `BashOperator` and `PostgresOperator` to execute tasks.
 - Create and apply custom sensors for conditional workflows.
-- Integrate APIs and databases for ETL pipelines.
+- Integrate external APIs and PostgreSQL databases.
-- Provide practical, portfolio-ready examples.
+- Build dynamic pipelines using Airflow Variables.
+- Develop portfolio-ready projects to demonstrate data engineering skills.

-## 🛠️ Tech Stack
+### 🛠️ Tech Stack
 | Category          | Tools/Technologies       | Purpose |
 |-------------------|--------------------------|---------|
 | **Orchestration** | Apache Airflow          | Workflow management |